webtechalex/ts-jest-setup/README.md

 This code has been tested with Node v18.16.0.
 If you use `nvm`, run `nvm use` at the project root to ensure node compatibility.
 Now just `npm install` and play with the scripts and files as you wish!

-If you want to start learning how it all fits together and create your own TTD environment from scratch, read on!
+If you want to start learning how it all fits together and create your own TDD environment from scratch, read on!

 ## Preparation